 El Mirage is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, El Mirage is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in El Mirage who work in office and administrative support (18.50%), sales jobs (12.19%), and food service (7.57%).
+Overall, El Mirage is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in El Mirage who work in office and administrative support (13.67%), sales jobs (10.48%), and food service (9.01%).

-The percentage of adults in El Mirage with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.03% of adults in El Mirage have a bachelor's degree or advanced degree.
+The citizens of El Mirage are slightly less educated than the national average of 21.84% for the average city or town: 14.89% of adults in El Mirage have a bachelor's degree or advanced degree

-The per capita income in El Mirage in 2010 was $17,849, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,396 for a family of four.
+The per capita income in El Mirage in 2018 was $21,442, which is lower middle income relative to Arizona and the nation.
+This equates to an annual income of $85,768 for a family of four.
 However, El Mirage contains both very wealthy and poor people as well.

-El Mirage is a very ethnically-diverse city.
+El Mirage is an extremely ethnically-diverse city.
 The people who call El Mirage home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in El Mirage, accounting for 48.03% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of El Mirage residents report their race to be White, followed by Black or African-American.
-El Mirage also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 47.01% of the city’s residents.
-Important ancestries of people in El Mirage include Irish, English, French , and Italian.
+Important ancestries of people in El Mirage include German, Irish, English, Italian, and Polish.

 The most common language spoken in El Mirage is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Spanish and Polish.